 What else can I use coffee rub on?

-Coffee Rubs are great for many cuts of beef, whether it is brisket, prime rib, or ribeyes.
+Coffee Rubs are great for many cuts of beef, whether it is brisket, smoked prime rib, or ribeyes.
 This coffee brisket rub is also very versatile, you can use it on all your red meats, even pork tenderloin, as well as dark meat like chicken thighs for a classic smoked bbq flavor.

 Can I make dry rub in a large batch?